Vital-block/Smart-Contract-Audit/README.md

 We have a team of analysts specialized in blockchain technology & solidity programming, with wide experience on the ethereum, Solana, Polygon and binance smart chain network.

-Is Vital-block Audit official partner of Pinksale?
+Is Vital-block Audit official partner of Several Lunchpads?

-Yes, you can import our audit in your presale if you holding it on pinksale.
+Yes, you can import our audit in your presale if you holding it on launchpads.

 What are the goal of Vital Block Audit?